How Much Retirement Income Will You Need?November 12, 2019

 - Your taxes will likely be lower—especially payroll taxes, but probably income taxes as well.

-Next, the way you’ve saved for retirement also affects the replacement rate.
+The way you’ve saved for retirement also affects the replacement rate.
 The 75% starting point assumes all savings are pretax—like a Traditional 401(k) or IRA.
 That’s a conservative assumption, since you’re fully taxed on those assets when you withdraw them.
-Saving with a Roth account, on the other hand, is after tax and can generate tax-free income, which means if you have a large proportion of your retirement savings in Roth accounts, your income replacement rate should be lower.
+Saving with a Roth account, on the other hand, is after tax and can generate tax-free income.
+That means if you have a large proportion of your retirement savings in Roth accounts, your income replacement rate should be lower.

-Suppose you’re single and earn $100,000 a year before taxes.
-To keep it simple, let’s say our assumptions seem mostly reasonable to you.
-Based on the graph above, you should plan to replace around 74%, or $74,000, of that income.
-Let’s then assume you expect $26,000 of annual Social Security benefits, in which case you’ll need about $48,000 of gross income from other sources.
+Suppose you’re single and your preretirement salary is $100,000 a year before taxes.
+Based on the graph “Income Replacement Rate by Source,” as a starting point you should plan to replace around 74%, or $74,000, of that income.
+Let’s assume you expect $26,000 of annual Social Security benefits, which means you’ll need about $48,000 of gross income from other sources.

-To find out how much you might need to save for retirement, you can work backward from there.
+To find out how much you might need to have saved for retirement, you can work backward from the $48,000 figure.
 If you’re comfortable with a 4% initial withdrawal rate on your assets, then you should aim for a $1.2 million nest egg.
 (To arrive at that figure, we took $48,000 and divided by 0.04.)
-That’s in today’s dollars, so you’ll want to bump that up for inflation, especially if you’re a long way from retirement.
+You'll want to bump that up for inflation, especially if you’re a long way from retirement.